Shinenite/playground/content/musings/my instagram vibes.md

 - As I said, I like the story format a lot!
 I want to lean into it.
 I’d like to come up with new highlight categories and put my stuff there… a little bit more often?
 	- (brb, I’m gonna post a story right now, honestly!)
 - If I do go on there to Consume content, try to get the more inspiring/good vibe from it rather than the doomscroll there
-- While I plan to document the [[avoidance journey]] on YouTube, mostly, if I feel really good about it for a while we could do a little cheeky crossposting.
+- While I plan to document the [[avoidance journey – the intro]] on YouTube, mostly, if I feel really good about it for a while we could do a little cheeky crossposting.
 Mayhaps.
 - Gotta share the portfolio on there, man.
 At least as a story.
 THE VERY LEAST.
 	- This place, if I’m feeling bold….